sfrieson/loudspeaker/README.md

 pushing the boundaries of what Event Emitters currently do.
 The mission is as max features, not min file size.
 Ease of use is also be a goal.

+# Getting Started

+`npm install --save loudspeaker`

 # Version 1.0.0

 This first version is simply an event emitter.
 It does what it's supposed to do.
 It's the first step.
+Help getting that second step would be appreciated!

 # Future Version Ideas
+- Adding tests of course
 - Common interface for cross browser events
 - Intercepting all events
 - Event statistics
 - All the stuff everyone else does
 - More...

 # Documentation